April 2, 2021

 Planning board for a Cybersole livestream product event

 But the mood mattered too.
 Sneaker culture is not only about acquiring the thing.
 It is about the chase, the stories, the rituals, the group chat, the collective groan when something sells out in three seconds, and the tiny unreasonable hope that this time you might actually hit.
+The goal was for everyone in the room to enjoy the event, whether or not they walked away with a copy.

 That is what we tried to bottle.